 The changes implemented in the 2016 Index now allow for comparing and tracking improvements over time.
 In addition to release of the 2016 Index, comparable annual results back to the baseline year of 2013 are available.

-The 2016 Index retains the framework of the previous releases: it still includes six domains.
+The 2016 Index retains the framework of the previous releases: it still includes 6 domains.
 There are now 19 sub-domains and 134 measures.
 Other changes include:

-- Refining methods that allow for tracking improvements over time - Adding new measures to better capture the fullest picture of preparedness across the U.S. - Improving how overall and categorical scores are derived - Highlighting foundational preparedness gains that have been achieved and should continue to be maintained.
+- Refining methods that allow for tracking improvements over time - Adding new measures to better capture the fullest picture of preparedness across the U.S. - Improving how overall and categorical scores are derived - Streamlining some measures based on a lack of updated data, weak data validity, or because they were not reliable indicators of preparedness - Highlighting foundational preparedness gains that have been achieved and should continue to be maintained.
 Such universally achieved strengths represent important gains in capacity and capability across the nation, and are foundational components of health security preparedness.

 These updates to the 2016 Index provide greater clarity about strengths, weaknesses, improvements, and declines in health security preparedness over time.
-Details about 2016 changes are available at www.nhspi.org.
+Details about 2016 changes are available at link to Summary of Changes doc.